Can Celtic tame Leverkusen’s ‘new Havertz'?

 "He will be a key player for the future of Germany," Hinkel told BBC Scotland.
 "Havertz is similar in that they have something special, but Wirtz has the potential to be even better.

 "He is still young and has to prove it long term.
-In the past, for example, Mari Gotze was a young player and people always compared him with Lionel Messi.
+In the past, for example, Mario Gotze was a young player and people always compared him with Lionel Messi.
 Maybe it was too much.

 "He went to Bayern Munich but didn't reach his top level there.
 Now he's in the Netherlands [with PSV Eindhoven].
 It's an example of how if you get too much pressure put on you at a young age it can harm your future."